shuklaaman1809/shuklaaman1809/README.md

 🚀 **Android Developer | Kotlin | MVVM | Scalable Mobile Apps**
 📍 Pune, India
-💼 Senior Executive - Software Engineer (Android)
+💼 Senior Executive - Software Engineer (Android) @ Fibe.in

 I build **robust, high-performance Android applications** using modern Android architecture and best practices.
 This profile is not just about me — it’s a **knowledge hub for Android developers**.